nulpunt/nulpunt/notes/database.md

 ### profile
  - `_id` (bson.ObjectId)
- - `username` primary key, refers to account.documents
+ - `username` primary key, refers to account.username
  - `tags` ([]string) list of tags this user is interested in

 ### document